 Shall not exceed 300 volts to ground . . .

-Shall have a clearance of not less than 5 cm (2 in). . .
-Shall be supported at intervals not exceeding 1.5 m (5 ft.). . .
+Shall have a clearance of not less than 5 cm (2 in.). . .

+Shall be supported at intervals not exceeding 1.5 m (5 ft). . .

 3.2.3 Acronyms and Uncommon Abbreviations.
-All acronyms and any abbreviations that are not in common use shall be spelled out with the abbreviation following in parentheses for the first use of the term in the body of each article.
+All acronyms and any abbreviations that are not in common use and not in Article 100 shall be spelled out with the abbreviation following in parentheses for the first use of the term in the body of each article.
 Each subsequent use of the term in the article shall be permitted to be the acronym or abbreviation only.
-Use of only the acronym or abbreviation for terms defined in Article 100 shall be permitted in subsequent uses throughout the document.
+Acronyms for defined terms shall be unique and not used with any other term.